WCRP-CORDEX/cordex-cmip6-cv/README.md

 # CORDEX-CV

-Controlled Vocabulary (CV) for use in CORDEX
+Controlled Vocabulary (CV) for use in CORDEX.